A Question of Balance: Recording

-The album was recorded between January and June 1970 at both Wessex Sound Studios and the band's familiar Studio One at Decca studios in West Hempstead.
+The album was recorded between January and June 1970 at both Wessex Sound Studios and the band's familiar Studio One at Decca studios in West Hampstead.
 Tony Clarke once again served as producer alongside engineer Derek Varnals.
 Sessions between 17 and 31 January yielded the backing tracks for "It's Up to You", "Tortoise and the Hare", "And the Tide Rushes In", "Don't You Feel Small" and "Question".
-"Minstrel's Song" was recorded 10 March.
-Sessions from 1 to 6 June produced "Dawning is the Day", "Melancholy Man", "How Is It We Are Here" and "The Balance".
+"Minstrel's Song" was recorded on 10 March.
+Sessions from 1 to 6 June produced "Dawning is the Day", "Melancholy Man", "How Is It (We Are Here)" and "The Balance".

-The sessions were a departure from their studio practice on the previous album, To Our Children's Children's Children, featuring minimal overdubs and an simpler, more natural sound that the band could more readily replicate on stage.
-Hayward remembers, "With "Question", the song, recorded before the album, there's no double-tracking, just echo and a big old 12-string guitar.
+The sessions were very unlike the technique of recording the previous album, To Our Children's Children's Children; instead, they featured minimal overdubs and an simpler, more natural sound that the band could more readily replicate on stage.
+Hayward remembers: "With "Question", the song, recorded before the album, there's no double-tracking, just echo and a big old 12-string guitar.
 We learned to play that the old-fashioned way and just recorded it one Saturday.
 It was a deliberate attempt to try and pull back to something more real."

 Despite the simpler production overall, the album does feature some unique studio techniques.
 Some of Hayward's guitar work on "Dawning is the Day" was recorded at half-speed to create a mandolin-like effect.
 Hayward credits the expertise of Varnals and Clarke in capturing his desired guitar sound throughout the album: "Oh, they were really superb.
 Derek Varnals — I have to credit him with my guitar sound in the early days.
 On those early records, I played acoustic and electric.
 He captured all of that just beautifully.
 I'd put the acoustic lines down first, and then we'd do the electric stuff, maybe with the other guys playing at the same time.
 There's a song called "It's Up to You" where he suddenly nailed it down."

-Hayward and Pinder's guitar work on "Melancholy Man" reminded producer Clarke of the type of music that would appear on a French film soundtrack, and he leaned into that feeling during the song's production, limiting the use of echo on the track.
+Hayward's and Pinder's guitar work on "Melancholy Man" reminded producer Clarke of the type of music that would appear on a French film soundtrack, and he leaned into that feeling during the song's production, limiting the use of echo on the track.
 Appropriately, the song subsequently became a number one hit in France, and received heavy airplay in the era surrounding the death of Charles DeGaulle.